KieranBest/Final-Year-Project/Documentation.md

 Milestones will be divided into 2 weekly sprints and tasks will be assigned weights.
 Sprints will be based on the weights to determine how many tasks are to be completed each sprint.

 Each milestone will show logical steps in its production process whilst also giving clear deadlines for each sprint.
 It will be created using gulp.js to automate testing when writing in JavaScript, HTML5, CSS to ensure the continuous test driven development,gulp.js will ensure scripts are concise and there are no duplicate variables.
+It will use Jest.js for unit testing to ensure all functions and aspects of the JS scripts work effectively.
 It will also use Express and MongoDB to create the client and server relationship, enabling a larger project.

 #### Hardware and Software Stack